jaredr-branscum/MicroServiceProject/README.md

 Voting  | Decide on a single microservice with a backend service that can be implemented, start small and work upwards towards a fleshed out API
-API Design Stage 1 | Draft up minimal required API endpoints API Security Spike | Research security practices to secure API endpoints API POC Implementation | POSTMAN Collection of API Design Stage 1 Service Application Design | Design Infrastructure and DevOPs to host microservice Develop Microservice Application | Create a POC microservice application that runs in Docker container DevOPs Deployment Spike | Research effort to run microservice on the cloud and scripts/commands to deploy microservice locally
+API Design Stage 1 | Draft up minimal required API endpoints API Security Spike | Research security practices to secure API endpoints API Proof of Concept (POC) | POSTMAN Collection of API Design Stage 1 Service Application Design | Design Infrastructure and DevOPs to host microservice Develop Microservice Application | Create a POC microservice application that runs in Docker container DevOPs Deployment Spike | Research effort to run microservice on the cloud and scripts/commands to deploy microservice locally